 Hygeia: The Greek Goddess of Health

-Who was Hygeia?
+Who Was Hygeia?

-Meet Hydeia’s Family
+Hydeia’s Family

-All five of these children were deeply connected to the practices of Apollo, the Greek god of basically everything related to life in the fast lane; music, healing, archery, you name it.
+All five children were deeply connected to the practices of Apollo, the Greek god of basically everything related to life in the fast lane; music, healing, and archery.
+Asclepius was Apollo’s son, and Hygeia was his grandchild.

 Hygeia in Roman Mythology

 After the Roman Conquest of Greece, their cultures and mythologies mashed up to create one epic pantheon of deities with different names.
-Yes, Zeus became Jupiter, Hera became Juno, and Hades became Pluto.
+Zeus became Jupiter, Hera became Juno, and Hades became Pluto.
+But most importantly, Hygeia became Salus.

 Salus simply meant “welfare” in Latin.
 Aptly named because the Romans built a temple in her name called “Salus Publica Populi Romani,” which roughly translates to “the public welfare of the Roman people.”